PRINT MATERIALS FAQ

 Tip from the field

-G4G Team Leads & G4G Nutrition Leads: Looking for a G4G sample menu that’s easy to transfer to digital displays, provides a variety of options for diners, and meets menu standards and guidelines?
-Check out the G4G 21-day Sample Menu.
+Looking for a G4G sample menu that’s easy to transfer to digital displays, provides a variety of options for diners, and meets menu standards and guidelines?
+Check out the G4G sample menus for breakfast, lunch and dinner.

 g4g traffic light poster

-G4G posters should be professionally printed.
+G4G posters and materials should be professionally printed locally by your installation or facility.
 You can download the files from our website and print them at your local print office.
-We also have digital materials if your facility has digital menu boards.
+We also have digital materials if your facility has digital boards.

-Each Service branch and local dining facility or galley is responsible for their own marketing and supporting materials (Food Card holders, poster frames, sign holders, etc.), which aren’t provided by the G4G Program Office.
+Each Service branch and local dining facility or galley is responsible for their own marketing and supporting materials (food card holders, poster frames, sign holders, etc.).
 Refer to your Service point of contact for Service-specific guidance on obtaining G4G marketing and educational materials.

-Do you want to increase the number of Military Service Members who choose to “Go for Green” and eat at your dining facility?
-Marketing is key to program success, and eye-catching posters can help promote G4G and increase head count.
-Display G4G posters inside your dining facility and in high-traffic areas around your installation.
-Marketing with G4G posters offers even more benefits.
+Do you want to help increase the number of Service Members who choose to “go for Green” and eat at your dining facility?
+Marketing is key to program success, and eye-catching posters can help promote G4G and increase headcount.
+Display G4G posters inside your dining facility and in high-traffic areas around your installation—including gyms, barracks, or worksites—to enhance your team’s marketing efforts.

-• G4G complements initiatives within each Service to promote nutrition for performance and mission readiness.
+• G4G complements initiatives within each Service to promote nutrition for optimized performance.

-• Posters help raise awareness of how to use G4G for performance, readiness, and health.
+• Posters help raise awareness of how to use G4G for mission readiness, nutritional fitness, and health.

 g4g logo

-Refer to G4G 2.0 Program Requirements for guidance on using the G4G 2.0 logo.
-The Go for Green® (G4G) term and symbols are trademarked by the U.S. Army.
-Any use of G4G name, logo, and symbols is not allowed by commercial entities in advertising or on product packaging labels without express written consent from the U.S. Army.
+Refer to the G4G program requirements for guidance on using the G4G logo.
+The G4G name and symbols are trademarked by the U.S. Army.
+Any use of G4G name, logo, and symbols is not allowed by commercial entities in advertising or on product packaging labels without expressed written consent from the U.S. Army.

-Download G4G Talking Points for ideas on how to get started.
-G4G graphics can be used to market and promote the G4G program, facility menu changes, and nutrition education.
+Download G4G talking points for ideas on how to get started.
+Use G4G graphics to market and promote the program, facility menu changes, and nutrition education.
 You can use these graphics in digital (digital screens, email, website, online newspaper or journal, and social media) or print (newsletter, newspaper, handout, and brochure) formats.

 Yes!
-Social media is a powerful (and free!) strategy for letting your diners know about G4G in your facility.
-Also, it’s an opportunity and engaging, fun way to educate Military Service Members on how to eat well to perform well.
-Take a look at the G4G ready-to-post messages and graphics to make connecting with your diners quick and easy.
+Social media is a powerful (and free!) strategy to let your diners know about G4G in your facility.
+Also, it’s an engaging, fun way to educate Service Members on how to eat well to perform well.
+Take a look at the G4G social media planner with ready-to-post messages and graphics to make connecting with your diners quick and easy.